CSCfi/csc-user-guide/docs/accounts/how-to-manage-user-information.md

 !!!
 Note

-    If you're invited to a EHPC LUMI project or you're a a EHPC PI you must link your CSC user account with MyAccessID.
+    If you're invited to a Euro HPC LUMI project or you're a a Euro HPC Project manager you must link your CSC user account with MyAccessID.
     Otherwise you will end up with 2 separate CSC user accounts.